chef/chef-vault/EXAMPLES.md

 Remove admin1 & admin2 from encrypted admins and role:webserver from encrypted clients for the vault passwords and item root.

     knife encrypt remove passwords root -S "role:webserver" -A "admin1,admin2"

+### delete
+Delete the item root from the vault passwords

+    knife encrypt delete passwords root

 ### rotate secret
 Rotate the shared secret for the vault passwords and item root.
 The shared secret is that which is used for the chef encrypted data bag item